 to use both types at the same type (which given what the existing

-type is designed for, will likely happen).
+ScrollBehavior type is designed for, will likely happen).

 Build related fixes

-and onBeforeRouteUpdate
+onBeforeRouteLeave and onBeforeRouteUpdate used to

-have access to the component instance through instance.proxy
+have access to the component instance through instance.proxy but given

 that:

-, all variables are accessible on the scope (and
+internal (https://github.com/vuejs/vue-next/pull/1849)setup, all variables are accessible on the scope (and

 should be accessed that way because the code minimizes better)